-Experienced Copyright and Trademark Attorney
+Experienced Copyright and Trademark Attorneys

 In a highly competitive marketplace, branding can be even more valuable than the actual product.
 If your company has worked to establish a trademark that signifies its reputation for quality, you must guard it zealously.
 Similarly, if yours is an emerging company looking to make a splash, you don’t want to be constrained unnecessarily in your marketing efforts.
-At Charisse Hines Law, I can help protect your brand by registering your trademark.
+At Charisse Hines Law, we can help protect your brand by registering your trademark.

 How U.S. trademark law protects your commercial rights